meronmkifle/Ninjatraderstrategyportofolioanalyser/README.md

-# AlgoScope · NinjaTrader Algo Portfolio Optimizer
+# Ninjatraderstrategyportofolioanalyser · NinjaTrader Algo Portfolio Optimizer

 > **Free, browser-based portfolio analysis for algorithmic futures traders.**
 > Upload your NinjaTrader or Tradovate trade exports, compare strategies side-by-side, and find the optimal allocation mix — all without sending your data anywhere.